dongvt/LC-Daily-bot/README.md

 # Daily LC Discord Bot (Mini project)
-## Purpose:
+## Description:
-Create a bot that posts the daily leetcode active challenge at 1 am UTC.
-In an specified channel on a discord server
+A discord bot that post the deaily LeetCode challenge in an specific channel.
+To confgure use go the desired channel and then use the `/lc_begin` command
+To stop the daily message use `/lc_stop` in any channel

+If the `/lc_begin` command is used in any other channel, the current channel then is overwritten with the new channel.

 ## Check List
 - [x] Use the discord API to post messages in a channel
 - [x] Create an event to send a message daily
 - [x] Fetch the daily challenge info from the Leetcode API in https://leetcode.com/graphql
-- [ ] Post the daily challenge with information about its acceptance and difficulty
+- [x] Post the daily challenge with information about its acceptance and difficulty
-- [ ] Create some sort of commands namely / commands to configure the bot
+- [x] Create some sort of commands namely / commands to configure the bot
-- [ ] The configuration shall allow the administrator to tell the bot where to post the daily challenge
+- [x] The configuration shall allow the administrator to tell the bot where to post the daily challenge
-- [ ] The configuration shall allow the administrator to disable the daily posts
+- [x] The configuration shall allow the administrator to disable the daily posts
+- [ ] Multiple channels configuration
+- [ ] Multiple servers configuration
+- [ ] Elevated privilege allowance
+- [ ] New commads:
+  - [ ] `/lc_current` to pull the active daily challenge
+  - [ ] `/lc_channel` to know in which channel is going on the daily posting
+  - [ ] `/lc_random [Level] [Topic]` to pull a random question